Lampeter, Pennsylvania: Fire protection

-The Lampeter Fire Station is and has been an all-volunteer fire company for over 96 years.
-Each year for three days in September, the Lampeter Fire Company hosts the Lampeter Fair, giving local residents a chance to exhibit animals, produce, and artwork.
+The Lampeter Fire Station is and has been an all-volunteer fire company for over 108 years.
+Each year for three days in September, The Lampeter Fair is held on the grounds behind the Lampeter Fire Co., giving local residents a chance to exhibit animals, produce, and artwork.
 It is a fundraiser for the fire company and brings the larger community together.